jp-quant/AlgorithmicTrading-Academic-Project-/README.md

     def __repr__(self):
         return "ORDER --> Symbol=%s, Type=%s, Quantity=%s TimeStamp= %s " % (self.symbol, self.order_type, self.quantity, self.stamp)
 ```
- **4. FillEvent**: placed in queue by Broker after the order(s) desired have been executed.
+ - **FillEvent**: placed in queue by Broker after the order(s) desired have been executed.
 This FillEvent will be retreived by our Portfolio to update all holdings trackings and portfolio values, again, reflected by the changes made through the orders that were placed.
 ```python
 class FillEvent:
     def __init__(self,stamp,symbol,exchange,